 How long ago did you purchase the car?

-It’s highly recommended that you ensure the car that you’re buying comes with a valid warranty.
+It’s highly recommended that you ensure the car you’re buying comes with a valid warranty.
 In the case of your car not having a warranty, the rules are different.
-If you purchased the vehicle from the dealer more than six months ago, it is the owner’s liability to prove that the fault was there when they bought the car.
+If you purchased the vehicle from the dealer more than six months ago, it’s your liability to prove that the fault was there when you bought the car.

 Prior to approaching the dealership with a fault that needs fixing, make sure that you have proof of the problem existing at the time of purchase, otherwise the dealer is not responsible for repairing any problems or replacing any parts of the car.